Common Misconceptions About Autism

 February 02, 2018

-Autism is becoming a little more understood among neurotypicals, thanks in part to the rise of TV shows like “The Good Doctor” and “Atypical,” plus characters on “Sesame Street” and “Chicago Med.”
+Autism is becoming a little more understood among neurotypicals, thanks in part to the rise of TV series like “As We See It” and “The Good Doctor,” plus characters on shows like “Sesame Street” and “Chicago Med.”
 Increased exposure to the media expands awareness and respect for autism spectrum disorder (ASD), but its portrayal can also raise a lot of questions and assumptions.

-We recently covered the definition of autism is and what it means to our Hopebridge community in our “What is Autism?” post.
-From all the kiddos and families we’ve worked with along the way, we know the education doesn’t end there.
+We cover the definition of autism is and what it means to our Hopebridge community on our “What is Autism?” page, but we know the education doesn’t end there.
 It’s also important to understand what ASD is not.
 For this, we turned to Hopebridge Director of ABA Melissa Chevalier to discuss some of the most common misconceptions connected to autism.

 …the same for everyone.